nurulcse7/motor-mechanic-frontend/README.md

 ### Description

-- In this project implement for Motor Mechanic.
+- In this project implement for Motor, cars servicing.
 - Customer/user can't take a service without login and login form also validation implemented, such as full name is required, password must be 6 characters, need a uppercase (CAPITAL) and a special character (!@#$&\*).
 - Implement user email verification enable